MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-04-webslate-3.md

 1. Make sure you're positioned in front of Station 3.

 1. Click various places on the **Earth** object.
 As noted earlier, each time you click, the latitude and longitude of the clicked location are captured and these coordinates are incorporated into a Bing Maps URL as parameters.
-An HTTP request is executed using this URL; Bing Maps provides a map of the chosen area and sends it to a nearby WebSlate.
+An HTTP request is executed using this URL; Bing Maps provides a map of the chosen area and sends it to the nearby WebSlate.

     ![A screenshot of a computer Description ](../../../media/mesh-201/064-station-one-two-play-mode.png)

 **Notes**
 - The WebSlate is *interactive* inside an event.
 An attendee can click the +/- buttons to zoom in or out, or drag the map to adjust its position, or click links.
 Note, however, that other attendees in the experience won't see these changes; they'll only see an update when the globe is clicked again.
-- A good way to get further insights into your scripts is to watch them in the **Script Graph** window as you try out features in Play mode.
-For example, in this project, you can see the latitude and longitude of the location clicked on the **Earth** object flowing out of the connectors from the **Microsoft Mesh: On State Changed** node.
+- If you watch the **Script Graph** window as you click the globe, you can see the latitude and longitude of the clicked location flowing out of the connectors from the **Microsoft Mesh: On State Changed** node.

     ![A screenshot of a computer Description ](../../../media/mesh-201/065-connector-data.png)